 Jess Frawley is a senior lecturer in the Educational Innovation team and an Honorary Associate in the Faculty of Architecture, Design and Planning.
 She has a multidisciplinary background spanning Arts, Social Sciences and Information Technology.
 Her research sits at the nexus of fields such as semiotics, human-computer interaction, information systems and education.
 Her primary area of specialisation is on understanding people’s lived experience with new and emerging technologies and using such understandings to inform future technology design and use.
 This perspective has underpinned Jessica’s research in several applied research settings.
 This has included higher education development and informal community-based learning.
 One of the threads that runs through her research is interest in user- and student-generated content and the new multimodal literacies that typically accompany these practices.

 Samantha Clarke is a senior lecturer in the Educational Innovation team and an Honorary Associate in the School of Geosciences.
 She is a marine geologist and academic developer, passionate about learning and teaching.
-Following her love of learning, Sam has a strong background in student engagement, widening participation, the first-year experience, and technology-enhanced learning, and has won national and faculty teaching awards.
-She is the acting Editor-in-Chief of Teaching@Sydney.
+Following her love of learning, Sam has a strong background in student engagement, student transition, diversity equity and inclusion (DEI), and technology-enhanced learning, and has won international, national, and university teaching awards in the field of learning and teaching.

-We wish to thank James Tracy for lending his substantial technical expertise to the design, development and upkeep of this platform.
+We wish to thank James Tracy for lending his substantial technical expertise to the design and development of this platform.